monte-mahlum/monte-mahlum.github.io/_pages/writings.md

 Five documents summing over thirty pages expositing solutions to textbook problems in algebraic topology.
 The fifth such document is presented here and others are available.

 *Category Theory.* \
 Eight documents summing over seventy pages of detailed solutions to numerous problems in category theory and homological algebra.
-Available only upon request due to the academic sensitivity of the information.
+Available (readily) only upon request due to the academic sensitivity of the information.

 *A Qualitative Introduction To Lie Theory (with applications to quantum physics)* [(PDF)](/files/Lie_Theory (2).pdf)\
 For context, see [Projects, June 2023](https://monte-mahlum.github.io/projects/).